Demi Lovato returns to rock roots with new single “Skin Of My Teeth” – 101.9fm The MIX – WTMX Chicago

-Over a background of drums and guitar, Demi openly references her previous drug struggles and mental health.
+Over a background of drums and guitar, Demi openly references their previous drug struggles and mental health.

-“Demi leaves rehab again / When is this s*** gonna end? / Sounds like the voice in my head / I can’t believe I’m not dead,” she powerfully opens the song.
+“Demi leaves rehab again / When is this s*** gonna end? / Sounds like the voice in my head / I can’t believe I’m not dead,” they powerfully open the song.

 Meanwhile, in the music video, viewers watch as Demi soaks in a bathtub while wearing a white tee, eventually having to fight off the grim reaper who “knocks on my door.”

-“I’m alive by the skin of my teeth / I survived, but it got harder to breathe /Askin’ why doesn’t make it easier / Go easier on me,” she pleads in the chorus.
+“I’m alive by the skin of my teeth / I survived, but it got harder to breathe /Askin’ why doesn’t make it easier / Go easier on me,” Demi pleads in the chorus.

 “Skin Of My Teeth” is the leading single off Demi’s forthcoming eighth studio album HOLY F***, which is due out August 19.
-Demi told Fallon she’s especially proud of this release.
+Demi told Fallon they’re especially proud of this release.

 The accompanying tour is set to kick off on August 13.